history

 Victor Gottschalk clearing snow at the cabin.
 Photo courtesy of Gottschalk's nephew and credited to Florian Haemmerle.

 A rare photo of the very first trip to the completed cabin led by Haemmerle (Flokie).
-The sojourners include Dorice Taylor, her husband, the wife of Averell Harriman, and some friends. the back of the photo reads "Christmas 1938."
+The sojourners include Dorice Taylor, her husband, the sister of Averell Harriman, and some friends. the back of the photo reads "Christmas 1938."
 [Ketchum Community Library photo]

 early years